therebelrobot/awesome-music-production/readme.md

 - [Alda] - A music programming language for musicians.
 - [Aubio] - Segmentation, pitch detection, tapping the beat & producing midi streams.
 - [Band.js] - Music composer interface for the Web Audio API.
-- [Blip] - Sweet, sugary goodness for looping and sampling with the Web Audio API.
+- [Blip] - Looping and sampling with the Web Audio API.
+- [Leipzig] - Composition library for Clojure and Clojurescript.
 - [Node Speaker] - Output PCM audio data to the speakers.
 - [Tonal] - Functional music theory library.
 - [Tone.js] - A Web Audio framework for making interactive music in the browser.